safespring/web/content/blogg/2022-01-terraform-modules.md

 The Safespring Openstack platform provides two categories of instance flavors:

 1. Flavors with local NVMe disk.
 Flavor names start with `l`, for example, `lm.small`.
 2. Flavors with no disk.
 Flavor names start without `l`.
-These flavors need to provision at least one additional volume from the Openstack volume service (Cinder) to boot the operating system from
+These flavors need to provision at least one additional volume from the Openstack volume service (Cinder) to boot the operating system from.

 ### 1. The smallest possible example
  A local disk flavor instance with default values.

 Parameters for flavor, image, name-prefix, suffix, count, and so on are the default unless specified.
-The only mandatory parameter is `key_pair_name` witch can be a pre-existing key created as part of the Terraform config.
-First, we'll create one with OpenStack Kcli and reference it in Terraform config.
+The only mandatory parameter is `key_pair_name` which can be a pre-existing key , or it can be created as part of the Terraform config.
+First, we'll create one with OpenStack CLI and reference it in the Terraform config.

 <script data-theme="solarized-dark" id="asciicast-yr2F1jWsmTWTFvkiXMtQ26f5I" src="https://asciinema.org/a/yr2F1jWsmTWTFvkiXMtQ26f5I.js" data-autoplay="true" data-loop="true" data-speed="2" async></script>